hellertime/servus/README.md

          honor the request?
 Or does it ignore it. (i.e. Can an executor relinquish resources allocated to it?)

+## Servus TaskLibrary

+The TaskLibrary is a collection of task configurations; tasks in the TaskLibrary can be run either by the ClockThread on a specified schedule, or immediately via a POST to the tasks exposed HTTP URL (if enabled).

+## Servus TaskBullpen

+When a task is to be run, either out of the TaskLibrary via the clock or exposed trigger url, or if the task is to be run immediately, a task instance is added to the TaskBullpen which tracks tasks which are ready to run, but have not yet been matched with offers from mesos.

+**TODO** This is not up-to-date.
+And 'Servus.Task' is a more correct view of a task lifecycle.

 A TaskInstance begins in the SLEEP state, and is put on the SLEEP-QUEUE.
 There it awaits offers from mesos which match its constraints.
 When an offer match is made, Servus will move the task to the LAUNCHED state, and launch the task on the executor.
 LAUNCHED tasks